Definitely-not-AWS-Workshops/workshop-2-blog/content/11-Your-First-CI-Workflow-Executions/6-Review-Release-Workflow/_index.md

 This GitHub Actions workflow is designed to perform release tasks when specific events occur on the repository.
 Let's take a high-level look at key components of the workflow.

 #### Events
-- **push**: triggered when a push event happens on any tag matching the pattern v*.*.* (typically indicating semantic versioning tags like v1.0.0)
+- **push**: triggered when a push event happens on any tag matching the specific pattern (typically indicating semantic versioning tags like v1.0.0)

 #### Concurrency

 Ensures that only one instance of this workflow runs for a given tag at a time, identified by the workflow name and reference.
-You might not want to run multiple releases in at the same time.
+You might not want to run multiple releases in at the same time (explore more about *concurrency group* in [14.
+Experiments With GitHub Actions Concurrency Group](14-experiments-with-gitHub-actions-concurrency-group)).

 #### Jobs
 **validate-version-format**:
-- This job reuses jobs or steps defined in the workflow **.github/workflows/wc-validate-version-format.yml**
+- This job reuses jobs or steps defined in the workflow **.github/workflows/wc-validate-version-format.yml**.
 - Validates the format of the version tag to ensure it follows semantic versioning.

 **build-image**